synchronocy/How-to-Setup-Fastdl/README.md

 #### WorkshopDL

-- WorkshopDL is typically combined with a workshop then accommodated with the commandline parameter +host_workshop_collection xxxxxx.
+- WorkshopDL is typically combined with a workshop collection then accommodated with the commandline parameter +host_workshop_collection xxxxxx.
 This is using Valve's own CDN to push content to your clients via the workshop if they hadn't already subscribed to your content pack or your individual addons.

 - WorkshopDL is configured by setting a file up located somewhere in autorun - typically in (lua/autorun/server), you would gather all of your workshop addon ID's and use the function `resource.AddWorkshop("xxxxxxx")`https://wiki.garrysmod.com/page/resource/AddWorkshop